What is Minitran transdermal?

-The nitroglycerin skin patch is usually worn for 12 to 14 hours and then removed.
+The Minitran skin patch is usually worn for 12 to 14 hours and then removed.
 A new patch is put on after a "patch-free" period of 10 to 12 hours.
 Your doctor may want you to wear the patch for longer or shorter periods of time.
 Follow your doctor's instructions carefully.

-Nitroglycerin transdermal will not work fast enough to treat an angina attack.
+Minitran will not work fast enough to treat an angina attack.
 Your doctor may prescribe a fast-acting medicine to treat an angina attack.
 Tell your doctor if it seems like any of your medicines don't work as well in treating or preventing angina attacks.

 Do not stop using this medicine without your doctor's advice, even if you feel fine.
 You may have increased angina attacks if you stop using the medication suddenly.

 Store at room temperature, away from moisture and heat.
 Do not refrigerate.
 Keep each skin patch in its sealed pouch until you are ready to use it.

 After removing a skin patch fold it in half, sticky side in, and throw it away in a place where children or pets cannot get to it.
 Keep both used and unused Minitran skin patches out of the reach of children or pets.